 Temperature management in composting toilets

-Maintaining an appropriate temperature within the, solids chamber of a composting toilet is not difficult, although some designs are better than others.
+The final condition is temperature.
+Maintaining an appropriate temperature within the solids chamber is not difficult, although some designs are better than others.
 The ambient temperature of an indoor toilet that is in use will typically be comfortable for both people and microbes to begin their work.
 The microbial activity within the solids chamber will begin generating its own heat.
-By using a separate solids chamber within the toilet, gives extra insulation from the external temperature.
+By using a separate solids chamber within the toilet, it gives extra insulation from the external temperature.

 How Composting Kills Pathogens

-A composting toilet or composting toilet system kills pathogens by increasing the temperature during the composting process.
-This is a well studied phenomena and scientists so define a time-temperature curve for each bacteria, virus or protozoa.
-For compost piles where a high temperature is reached toilet waste can be is sanitised within an hour.
-If the compost pile does not achieve high temperatures the materials need to be left to sanitise and mature for 12 months to 2 years depending on the climate before they are safe to be used.
+If you continue the process in a composting toilet system, it kills pathogens by increasing the temperature during the composting process.
+This is a well studied phenomena and scientists define a time-temperature curve for each bacteria, virus or protozoa.
+For compost piles where a high temperature is reached toilet waste can be sanitized within an hour.
+If the compost pile does not achieve high temperatures the materials need to be left to sanitize and mature for 12 months to two years depending on the climate before they are safe to be used.

 It is important to note that an entire composting system is required to completely treat human waste safely.
-A self contained composting toilet may start the composting process to reduce odour, but it is central compost systems that treat the waste so that is safe to use.
+A self contained toilet may start the composting process to reduce odour, but it is central compost systems that treat the waste so that it is safe to use once the process is complete.

-Just as farmers add fertilisers to their fields to help crops grow, urine can be added to a compost pile to help boost the temperature by providing additional nitrogen.
+Just as farmers add fertilizers to their fields to help crops grow, urine can be added to a compost pile to help boost the temperature by providing additional nitrogen.

 A properly functioning composting toilet won't smell.
 Once the solids begin to break down they no longer smell like poo, but instead smell loamy like a damp forest floor.
-It is a common comment from people experienced with composting toilets that dealing with the liquid is more smelly than the solids!
-Below are our suggestions for keeping your composting toilet odor free
+It is a common comment from people experienced with these toilets that dealing with the liquid is more smelly than the solids!
+Here are some tips to ensure you have a smell-free experience:

-Be lazy - DON'T clean the solids bin
+Be lazy - DON'T sanitize the solids bin

 I've heard many stories of people bleaching the solids bin after emptying.
-This is not only a real chore and bad for the environment it can cause the toilet to smell as the composting process needs to start again from scratch.
-While pooping into a nice clean bucket may be appealing - you only get to do it once and after that its' dirty again so get over it!
+This is not only a real chore and bad for the environment, it can cause the toilet to smell as the composting process needs to start again from scratch.
+While pooping into a nice clean bucket may be appealing - you only get to do it once and after that it’s dirty again!
 Keeping the bacteria in the solids bin allows them to establish the composting process more quickly and reduces odor.

 Put a one-way valve in your urine bottle